 WATCH Ask The Sexpert at #recon2019.

 MEET Vaishali Sinha to hear more about how this columnist gained popularity even while a ban on comprehensive sex education in schools is adopted by approximately one-third of India's states.
-VS: I wanted to make a film about the spaces where everyday urban Indians are able to discuss their innermost desires, fantasies, dilemmas around sex and sexuality.
-And because I like character-driven films I wanted to use the lens of a sex educator or a therapist.

 SG: What made you make this film?